 Our education has always been about more than beautiful spaces and facilities.
 It’s about knowing how to reach boys whether on campus or at home.
 And it is rooted in the relationships between boys and teachers they respect—teachers whose creativity and dedication enhance every boy’s experience.
 No matter the platform or channel, boys thrive at Landon because we design and adapt our program to fit the ways boys learn best.

 All grades are now fully on campus daily with the exception of families who have chosen Distance Learning.
 For more information on our current school status, please visit this page: www.landon.net/coronavirus.

 Watch the videos below to learn how Landon is utilizing its 75-acre campus and 35+ tents to implement hybrid learning.

 Watch the videos below to learn how the Lower, Middle, and Upper Schools implemented five-day-a-week remote learning, including arts and athletics.

 I'm super impressed by the professionalism and excellent job the teachers are doing.
 I know that distance learning is hard for a teacher as well and I have walked in and heard the teachers' lessons, seen some of the work, and I am really proud of the Landon teachers for the super way they adapted to distance learning and how well they are doing."

-The leadership was excellent with communication before school closed, and continues to be doing a fantastic job of getting information to us.
 The teachers in general have been amazing at checking in on the social-emotional piece with the boys and communication.
 The workload seems reasonable, and our son doesn't feel like he's getting busy work."

 Storm '21 and the Landon tennis team are making protective face shields and donating them to first responders.